 Valentine’s Day Activities for Preschoolers- Busy Box

 Valentine’s Day is a fun holiday to celebrate.
 Hearts, Candy, Flowers oh my!
 All the girly shapes and colors are right up my preschooler’s alley.
 As a teacher and a mom, those repetitive skills we are teaching can be made more fun with a holiday twist.
 In this Valentine’s Day Activities for Preschoolers post, I will give you loads of good ideas for your next holiday busy box.
-Amazon shopping, printables, and DIY examples included.
+Amazon shopping, printables, and DIY examples are included.

 Find the letter- create a heart-shaped magnified glass.
 (You can use a free template in my busy box library.)
-Have your kiddo spot letters with the heart around the house, in books they are reading or when they are playing the matching games.
+Have your kiddo spot letters with the heart around the house, in books they are reading, or when they are playing matching games.
 Bonus points if they find the letter and then write it down.

-Puzzles-Check out this cute Valentine’s puzzle on Amazon you can order personalized with your kiddos name.
+Puzzles-Check out this cute Valentine’s puzzle on Amazon you can order personalized with your kiddo’s name.

 Don’t forget puzzles are easy to DIY with a printer and a laminator.
 The kids might even have fun helping you create them!

-There are some awesome things available at the Dollar Tree perfect for this activity!
+There are some awesome things available at Dollar Tree perfect for this activity!
 I used conversation heart stickers, heart doilies, fake roses, and Valentine’s Day stamps.

 You get access to all the wonderful printables and templates available for this post.
 I send out a sweet email every other week with more goodies to keep your preschoolers busy and boost your mom motivation.